Frozen vs Live Rodents: What Should I Feed My Snake?

 Which is More Cost-effective?

 Frozen-thawed rodents are often less expensive than acquiring live ones.
-You can find bulk packages online or at pet stores to decrease your price per rodent.
+You can find bulk packages online or at pet stores to reduce your per-rodent cost.

 You can acquire live rodents from certain breeders, but you might pay a premium because of supply, storing, and shipping obstacles.